isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1730.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to 70% (80 from 1 Apr 2020 to 30 Sep 2021)% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-Company Name:Qashier Pte Ltd <br>Web URL:qashier.co <br>Contact Hotline:94555108 <br>Contact Email:hello@qashier.co <br>
+Web URL: www.smart-dorm.com <br>Contact Hotline: 62531108 <br>Contact Email: support@chimeric.sg <br>

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.